acoupi/acoupi/docs/explanation/architecture.md

 However, in cases where creating a new program from scratch is necessary, _acoupi_ provides several tools to simplify this process:

-- **Program Templates**: When you primarily need to change the AI model or make minor modifications while retaining most of the default behavior, program templates offer a quick and easy way to create a new program.
+- **Program Templates**: When you primarily need to change the AI model or make minor modifications while retaining most of the default behaviour, program templates offer a quick and easy way to create a new program.

 - **Task Templates**: _acoupi_ programs consist of various [**tasks**](tasks.md), such as recording, messaging, and file management.
-    Task templates provide a streamlined approach to create these common tasks with customizable sections, further simplifying program development.
+    Task templates provide a streamlined approach to create these common tasks with customisable sections, further simplifying program development.

 - **Pre-defined Components**: _acoupi_ offers a collection of pre-defined [**components**](components.md) that provide specific functionalities, such as sending messages to a server or recording audio.
     These components are designed for easy integration into program tasks.

-- **Custom Components**: For scenarios requiring more specialized behavior, _acoupi_ enables the creation of custom components through templates or interfaces.
+- **Custom Components**: For scenarios requiring more specialised behaviour, _acoupi_ enables the creation of custom components through templates or interfaces.
     These ensure seamless integration with the rest of the program while providing the flexibility to tailor functionality to your exact needs.

 ### Program Configuration